Fifty Reasons Why Donald Trump Could Be the Worst President in History

 After hearing about this, Senator Marco Rubio joked about how small Trump’s hands were.
 Trump couldn’t let it go.
 “Look at those hands.
 Are they small hands?
 And he referred to my hands – if they’re small something else must be small.
 I guarantee there’s no problem.
 I guarantee it.”

 5. He has already been caught in more outright lies than any other president

 Most politicians are accused of lying at times, but they really just exaggerate, distort, or mislead.
 They make sure there is some kernel of truth in what they’re saying.
-Donald Trump, does not just exaggerate, distort or mislead.
+But Donald Trump, does not simply exaggerate, distort or mislead.
 He tells outright lies that are easily disproved.